saltstack/salt-get-started/config/files.md

 Since the `source` path starts with `salt://`, we can determine that the source for this file is `/srv/salt/apache/http.conf` on our Salt master.

-Each time this state is applied, Salt makes sure that the local file matches the version on the server.
+Each time this Salt state is applied, Salt makes sure that the local file matches the version on the server.
 This helps prevent configuration drift and helps make sure that applications are configured identically on different systems.